Overview

 By acting today, Sunshine Coast Council is harnessing the opportunity to address the region’s hotel shortfall, and importantly the huge flow-on benefits to our community and economy.
 These include hospitality careers, education, extra business for local food and beverage providers, as well as construction work close to home.

-The proposed TLPI will only apply to the following current planning scheme local plan areas and zones (as coloured on the map in Schedule 1 of the proposed TLPI):
+The proposed TLPI will only apply to the following current planning scheme local plan areas and zones (as coloured on the maps in Schedule 1 (and inset maps) of the proposed TLPI):

 A TLPI is a statutory instrument created under the provisions of the Planning Act 2016.
 It temporarily suspends or overrides parts of an existing planning scheme to address a specific, often localised, issue for a period of up to two years.